Basanti Devi: Life and activities

-After Das' arrest, Basanti Devi took charge of his weekly publication Bangalar Katha (The story of Bengal).
+After Das' arrest, Basanti Devi took charge of his weekly publication Bangalar Katha (The Story of Bengal).
 She was the president of Bengal Provincial Congress in 1921–22.
-Through her speech at the April 1922 Chittagong conference, she encouraged grassroot agitation.
+Presiding over the Bengal Provincial Conference at Chittagong in 1922, she encouraged grassroots agitation.
 Travelling around India, she supported cultural development of arts in order to oppose colonialism.

 As Das was the political mentor of Subhash Chandra Bose, Bose had great regard for Basanti Devi.
 After Das's death in 1925, Bose is reported to have discussed his personal and political doubts with Devi.
-Subhas Chandra Bose's fraternal niece-in-law Krishna Bose characterized Basanti Devi as his "adopted mother" and one of the four important women in his life, the other three being his mother Prabhabati, his sister-in-law Bibhabati (wife of Sarat Chandra Bose) and his wife Emilie Schenkl.
+Bose's fraternal niece-in-law Krishna Bose characterized Basanti Devi as his "adopted mother" and one of the four important women in his life, the other three being his mother Prabhabati, his sister-in-law Bibhabati (wife of Sarat Chandra Bose) and his wife Emilie Schenkl.

 Like her husband, Basanti Devi too was sympathetic towards the revolutionary activists in the Indian independence movement.
 In 1928, Indian freedom fighter Lala Lajpat Rai died days after being injured by the police in a baton charge against his peaceful protest march.
 Following this, Basanti Devi exhorted the Indian youth to avenge Lajpat Rai's death.

-Post India's independence in 1947, Basanti Devi continued with social work.
-Basanti Devi College, the first women's college in Kolkata to have been funded by Government was established in 1959 and named after her.
+After India's independence in 1947, Basanti Devi continued with social work.
+Basanti Devi College, the first women's college in Kolkata to have been funded by the government, was established in 1959 and named after her.
 In 1973, she was honoured with the Padma Vibhushan, India's second highest civilian award.